 - give you estimates for the cost of the work

 - allow you at least 30 days to make any comments you have in writing

-You may not have to pay all the costs if the freeholder hasn't consulted you properly on service charges.
+You may not have to pay all the service charges for the work if the freeholder hasn't consulted you properly.